alchemist7991/ws-chat-service/README.md

 go run main.go

 ### Send message to server
-- Open a new tab in chrome
+- Open multiple new tabs in chrome
-- Open devtools
+- Open devtools in all of those
 - Run the following script in console
 ```
 const socket = new WebSocket("ws://localhost:3000/new-socket-conn")